iPhoneNoobDeveloper/NYTimes/README.md

 # NYTimes

-This project is useful for showing most popular feed of  New York Times.
+This readme.md file aims to illuminate in detail the steps required to MostPopular feed of New York Times.